History of Benaoján

 The caves attracted Palaeolithic and Neolithic man and at the Cueva de la Pileta, cave drawings in both charcoal and paint dating back perhaps 25-30,000 years can be seen.
 Cueva de la Gato was also home to early man.
-The pueblo has Phoenician and Roman origins, as suggested by the Roman Ronda to Oba (Jimena) track found in the valley.
+The village has Phoenician and Roman origins, as suggested by the Roman Ronda to Oba (Jimena) track found in the valley.
 First century pottery and other artefacts have been excavated near the Benaojan/Montejaque rail station below the village, suggesting Roman origins.
 With such fertile land, it is not surprising that the Visigoths continued to cultivate the lush green valleys.
 An inscription and pottery were found in the valley from this period, mentioning the place name of "Bracaris", a name that could have been associated with a hamlet now lost.

 Certainly, no large community existed until the Moors established the present town.
 The name is thought to derive from Bena-Ojan, meaning the children of the Berber tribe Ojan.
 Others claim the name signifies the House of the Panaderos or baker's house.
 The pueblo was not isolated; originally, it faced across the river to the now-lost village of Ocegina.
 Records survive from this period indicating its existence but two other settlements, Comayren and Benare, have also been erased from the landscape.